openedx/frontend-base/docs/how_tos/migrate-frontend-app.md

 `getLanguageList` has been removed.
 Modules that need a list of countries should install `@cospired/i18n-iso-languages` as a dependency.

+`getSupportedLanguageList` now returns an array of objects containing the `name` and `code` of all the languages that have translations bundled with the app, rather than a hard-coded list.

 `getCountryList` has been removed.
 MFEs that need a list of countries should install `i18n-iso-countries` or `countries-list` as a dependency.

+frontend-app-account should use the supported language list from frontend-base, rather than the hard-coded list in https://github.com/openedx/frontend-app-account/blob/master/src/account-settings/site-language/constants.js

+This would help it match the behavior of the footer's language dropdown.

 ## Removal of pubsub-js